 Currently, I am a Global Communications Specialist, Writer, Art Curator, and Photographer, which has provided a myriad of exciting opportunities.
-For instance, most recently I worked at the UNESCO HQ in Paris, serving as the Silk Roads Communications Officer, as well as the Digital Communications Officer for the #WIKI4WOMEN global initiative.
-In addition, I was fortunate to have worked at the prestigious Opéra national de Paris – Palais Garnier, Dance Department.
-It was there that I acted as a cultural liaison and assistant to choreographers, artists, directors, and Opéra Bastille.
+Most recently I worked at the UNESCO HQ in Paris, serving as the Silk Roads Communications Officer, as well as the Digital Communications Officer for the #WIKI4WOMEN global initiative.
+In addition, I was fortunate to have worked at the prestigious Opéra national de Paris – Palais Garnier and Opéra Bastille Dance Department, where I acted as a cultural liaison and assistant to choreographers, artists, and directors.
 Moreover, extensive research, writing, and creativity have allowed me to fully immerse myself in various endeavors, especially when working as an Investor Relations assistant for a Paris-based, luxury spirits company where I was responsible for the financial communications.

 I have also obtained a Museum Studies Certification.
 During that time, I learned about the theoretical and practical aspects of the art world, from installing exhibitions to essential business practices.
 This eventually led to work at a contemporary art museum in San Diego where I was fortunate to have worked with both the Associate Curator and Senior Marketing and Communications Manager.
 Experience in publishing informational texts and sourcing original images has kept me actively engaged in formal analyses necessary for effective curatorial procedure across all domains.
 And yes, I am thinking of publishing a book about my experiences, especially since I consider myself a writer, first and foremost.